mar-io/gophrz/README.md

 To switch versions simply specify the version you want to switch to:
 `gophrz -v 1.4.1`

-gophrz will install the specified version if its not on your system.
-However, if you have already installed that version in the past it simply will switch to it by changing GOROOT on your system.
+gophrz will install the specified version if it's not on your system.
+However, if a prior installed version exists, it will switch to that version by changing GOROOT to the existing location on your system.

 **You may have to log out and back into the shell for changes to take effect.**